8. The William C. SCHOTT FAMILY

 THE MAIN BREWERY COMPLEX (Plant No. 1)

 Parcel a was acquired in late 1947 for $13,000 and Parcel b was acquired simultaneously, or a little later.
 It is believed both parcels were acquired from George Rehkamp.
-It appears the buildings on Parcels a and b were not immediately removed after they were reacquired by the Bavarian Brewing Co.
+It appears the buildings on Parcels A and B were not immediately removed after they were reacquired by the Bavarian Brewing Co.
 Before they were razed in 1956 to construct a warehouse, these buildings were rented to other businesses.
 A description of these two parcels acquired by Bavarian follows.

 Ground Level Views (Plant No. 1)

 1948 & 1949.
 The upper right photo was taken around 1946 and shows the Stock Houses.
-The first row of photos are taken along Lehmar Avenue and shown the Wash House and the shipping office.
+The first row of photos is taken along Lehmar Avenue and shows the Wash House and the shipping office.
 The bottom row shows the original Stock and Brew Houses on the left and the middle photo shows the Mill House and the foundation of the Ice House, which had access to Bavarian's Tunnel System.
 The far right photo is the entrance to Bavarian's offices, at 528 W. 12th Street.
 (Source: L. R. Schott.)

 The Physical Capacity of the Brewery (Plant No. 1)